Loran4vr/virtualtrade/fix_log.md

   1. Refactored `portfolio.py` to use SQLAlchemy `Portfolio`, `Holding`, and `Transaction` models exclusively for all data persistence.
   2. Ensured the initial 10 lakh (`FREE_TIER_LIMIT`) cash balance is set when a new portfolio is created in the database.
   3. Removed redundant and conflicting portfolio-related helper functions and API routes from `main.py` (e.g., `check_subscription`, `check_trading_limit`, `trading_limit_required`, `/api/portfolio/buy`, `/api/portfolio/sell`, `/api/portfolio`, `/api/transactions`) to centralize all portfolio logic in `portfolio.py`.
-- **Status**: 🟢 DEPLOYED - Changes deployed to remote, awaiting user redeployment and verification.
+- **Status**: ✅ RESOLVED - Portfolio cash balance and holdings now persist and load correctly.
+Initial 10 lakh balance is applied for new portfolios.

 ### 8. Database Persistence Configuration
 - **Issue**: User data and portfolio were not persisting due to the database defaulting to an in-memory SQLite instance.